All planning checklists

 Reconfirm all bookings

-Call or email every venue, restaurant, and activity provider to confirm your reservation and group size.
+Call or email every venue to confirm headcount and dietary requirements.

-Double-check specific details with The Ivy Cheltenham for dinner and your chosen spa for treatments.
+Double-check The Ivy Cheltenham and your spa slot by phone, not just email.

 Easy·Medium impact